khaki628/simple-authorization/README.md

 # React + Vite

+An exercise project to learn the authorization process, which had a backend, but due to the lack of server renewal, I did not manage to maintain it.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: